 A consortium of organisations from Edinburgh, Scotland and the UK, led by the Peace & Justice Centre, is working to establish a memorial to Conscientious Objectors and all those who oppose wars in Edinburgh’s Princes St Gardens by April 2019, the centenary of the end of the First World War for the last COs released from prison.

 On 3 November 2017 the Conscientious Objectors Memorial Committee announced the Design Competition, inviting artists to submit applications to create designs for the Memorial.
-A shortlist of three or four artists will be engaged to create designs for the Memorial.
-The Deadline for submission of applications is 12noon 15 December.
-View and Download the Brief Here.
+A shortlist of four artists were asked to create designs for the Memorial.
+We will announce and unveil the winning design at the launch on 15 May.

 Following approval of our petition for a memorial to conscientious objectors Parks and Green Space officials of the City of Edinburgh have been directed by Council to work with us to find a suitable location for the memorial.

 Our proposal for a site in Edinburgh’s Princes St Gardens will be considered for approval when we submit a design.
 Princes St Gardens, a World Heritage site which is visited by millions of people annually, is home to numerous war memorials and adjacent to Edinburgh Castle and the National War Memorial.